RoboDD/robodd.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Ziniu WU.
-I am doing [Research Intern]() at the [Imperial College London](https://www.imperial.ac.uk/).
-My research projects focus on [Bimanual Robotic Manipulation]() and [Imitation Learning]().
+I am doing a [Research Internship]() at the [Imperial College London](https://www.imperial.ac.uk/).
+My research projects focus on [Bimanual Manipulation]() and [Imitation Learning]().
 I have completed my MSc dissertation, Mixed Reality-based Fully Immersive Teleoperation for Human-in-the-loop Robot Learning, supervised by [Dr. Dandan Zhang](https://www.intelligentrobotics-acrossscales.com/about) at the [University of Bristol]().
 Please find more details about my dissertation project [here](https://robodd.github.io/site/research/).

 **I am actively looking for a PhD position in Robotics and AI!**